Federal Court of Justice: President and presidium of the court

 The Federal Court of Justice has a president and a presidium.

 The president of the Federal Court of Justice is a regular judge of the court who has been proposed for this additional role by the Federal Minister of Justice and has been so appointed by the Federal President of Germany.
-The president of the court has a dual role: As an independent judge, he or she must serve as the presiding judge of at least one civil or criminal division of the court, in addition to being the presiding judge of the Grand Panels, the Joint Panel, and one of the special divisions.
-At the same time, the president serves in a key administrative role, supervising the other judges of the court, the court's academic staff, civil servants, and employees.
-He or she may also participate in the preparation of legislative projects by issuing opinions.
+The president of the court has a dual role: The president of the court must serve as the presiding judge of at least one civil or criminal division of the court, in addition to being the presiding judge of the Grand Panels, the Joint Panel, and one of the special divisions.
+At the same time, the president serves in a key administrative role, supervising the other judges of the court, the court's academic staff, civil servants, and employees and may also participate in the preparation of legislative projects by issuing opinions.

 The following is a list of all presidents of the Federal Court of Justice since the court's establishment:

 The presidium of the Federal Court of Justice consists of the president and ten other judges of the court.
 The ten other members of the presidium are elected by all judges of the court.
 Among other duties, it is the responsibility of the presidium to assign new judges to one or more divisions of the court.
 Judges can also be reassigned to other divisions by the presidium at the beginning of each calendar year (and, in exceptional circumstances, during the year).
 In addition, the presidium can appoint a judge as one of the investigating judges of the court.